CloudCannon/Academy/_posts/2017-02-07-date-formatting.md

 ---
 ## Introduction

-In this tutorial we're going to output a date on a Jekyll site in different formats.
-We'll create a new page, `/date-formatting.html` on our Bakery Store site to try out the different options.
+Formatting dates can be tricky if you need a specific format.
+In this tutorial we'll show you how to build a date in almost any format.

+## Setup

-To start with we'll add some basic Front Matter to `/date-formatting.html` including a date in [ISO 8601 format](http://www.iso.org/iso/home/standards/iso8601.htm).
+We'll start by setting a date in front matter in [ISO 8601 format](http://www.iso.org/iso/home/standards/iso8601.htm).

 {% raw %}
 ~~~liquid